ivankatliarchuk/.github/README.md

 > Default community health files, such as CONTRIBUTING and CODE_OF_CONDUCT.
 Default files will be used for any public repository owned by the account that does not contain its own file of that type.

+For more information, please see the article on [creating a default community health file for your organization](https://help.github.com/en/articles/creating-a-default-community-health-file-for-your-organization).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**